DillonSteyl/SCIE1000/Week 8/graphs-introduction-2.md

 # Introduction to Graphs - Array Operations and Plotting

 Now that we know how to create an array of x-coordinates (using `arange`), we need to create our y-coordinates in order to plot a graph.
-It is simple to do this when plotting mathematically defined functions.
+It is simple to do this if we are plotting mathematically defined functions.
 We can perform calculations with arrays the same way as we do with numbers - Python will simply perform the calculation on each element in the array.
 For example,

 ```python
 from pylab import *